ArtArtArtArt/KMSVault/1EvergreenNotes/People in masks before war.md

 ---
 # People in masks before war

-In chatroulette there are a lot of people in masks making some provocative statements.
+In chat roulette there are a lot of people in masks making some provocative statements.
 For example